How (and why) would someone use Use our ClickUp affiliate link! Task Dependencies to organize their work? Let’s talk through it!

 So first things first.
 What are ClickUp dependencies?
 ClickUp dependencies are a type of relationship that you can put between tasks or subtasks or any mix thereof.
 In ClickUp, there are three types of dependencies in ClickUp waiting on blocking and linked.
 So waiting on is exactly what it sounds like.
 This task is waiting on another task or subtask blocking, as you might imagine, is the inverse meeting.
 This task is blocking someone doing another task down the line.

 It’s kind of upstream and downstream.
-The third category of linking is really just saying that these two tasks are connected in some way and we want to make sure you really knew about it.
+The third category of linking is really just saying that these two tasks are connected in some way and we want to Use our Make affiliate link! sure you really knew about it.
 So we put it up at the top with a linking dependency.
 So here we actually are in ClickUp and you can see the dependencies that are inside the task detail area.
 They show you those three types that just talked about.
 And I want to highlight the link to one, because this is particularly weird.

 If I pick a link to task.
 So any task or subtask I can select for linking or any of these dependencies when I do a link to, you’ll notice that this does a very similar thing to just mentioning a task.